-The stimulus and question stems for Reading items are written text, and answer choices primarily are also written text, though for Grades 1-12 response options for items targeting PLs 1, 2, and 3 may be illustrations rather than text.
+Reading items are similar in format to Listening items.
+The stimulus and question stems for Reading items are written text, and answer choices are also primarily written text, though response options for items targeting PLs 1 and 2 may be graphics (illustrations, photographs, charts/diagrams) or text.
 As with Listening items, Reading items are grouped into thematic folders of three test items each.

-In ACCESS Paper, the Reading tests have a Tier A and a Tier B/C form for each grade-level cluster; students are placed into the tier based on a decision made at the school or district level.
-A screenshot of a sample Reading item is provided in Figure 3.
+• Tier A folders target PLs 1 through 3.